ericherman/avr-toolchain-build/README.txt

 there is documentation on how to build it oneself.

-This project automates the work that Matthew documented, and aims to be robust to changes in version numbers.
+This project automates the work that Matthew documented, and aims to be resilient to changes in version numbers.

 To build an avr toolchain from latest sources: